masonLighthouse/function/README.md

 Function is a todo application based on the MIT productivity system (most important thing, todo, backburner).

-This is an active side-project with estimated completion by May 1, 2021.
+This is an (semi-inactive) side-project.

 ## Stack